Chainsaw: Guide bar

-All guide bars have some elements for operation:

-Gauge

 The lower part of the chain runs in the gauge.
 Here, the lubrication oil is pulled by the chain to the nose.
 This is basically the thickness of the drive links.

-Oil holes

 The end of the saw power head has two oil holes, one on each side.
 These holes must match with the outlet of the oil pump.
 The pump sends the oil through the hole in the lower part of the gauge.
 Saw bar producers provide a large variety of bars matching different saws.